Collection Number: 03223

 expand/collapse Expand/collapse Biographical Information

-Battle married Lucy Martin Plummer, daughter of a prominent family in Warren County, N.C.
-Their son, Kemp Plummer Battle, married his cousin, Martha Ann Battle (Pattie).
-Kemp Plummer Battle studied at the University of North Carolina, where he remained as a tutor for several years after graduation, studying law at the same time.
+William Horn Battle married Lucy Martin Plummer (1805-1874), daughter of a wealthy and socially prominent family in Warren County, N.C.
+Their son, Kemp Plummer Battle (1831-1919), married his cousin, Martha Ann Battle (Pattie).
+Kemp Plummer Battle studied at the University of North Carolina, then remained there as a tutor for several years after graduation, studying law at the same time.
 When he secured his law license, he began to practice in Raleigh and soon thereafter married Pattie.
 They lived in Raleigh for 20 years.
-During this time, Kemp Plummer Battle practiced law and participated in public affairs as a member of the Convention of 1861; state treasurer, 1866-1868; and as an active member of the Whig Party before the Civil War, and, after the war, as a moderate conservative, and later Democrat.
+During this time, Kemp Plummer Battle practiced law and participated in public affairs as a member of the Convention of 1861; state treasurer, 1866-1868; and as an active member of the Whig Party before the American Civil War, and, after the war, as a moderate conservative, and later Democrat.
 He was president of the Chatham Railroad and had interests in real estate ventures through the Southern Land Agency and Battle, Heck, and Company.
 Kemp Plummer Battle was active in the re-opening of the University of North Carolina.
 In 1876, he was elected president of the University and, in 1877, moved to Chapel Hill to begin work.
 He remained president until 1891, when he resigned to become professor of history, a post he held until his retirement in 1907.

-Laura Caroline Battle Phillips (1824-1919) was the youngest child of Joel Battle and his wife Mary "Pretty Polly" Johnston Battle.
+Laura Caroline Battle Phillips (1824-1919) was the youngest child of Joel Battle and his wife Mary "Pretty Polly" Johnston Battle and the grandchild of William Horn Battle and Lucy Martin Plummer Battle.
 Laura Battle was married to Professor Charles Phillips on 8 December 1847 at the Battle home in Chapel Hill, N.C.
 Their children included sons William and Alexander and daughters Mary and Lucy.
 Charles Phillips (1822-1889) was the son of James and Julia Vermeule Phillips of Chapel Hill, N.C.
 He was a graduate of the University of North Carolina, 1841; a tutor, 1844-1854; professor of mathematics, 1854-1868 and 1875-1879; and professor emeritus, 1879-1889.
 He taught at Davidson College, 1868-1874.
-Charles Phillips's sisiter, Cornelia Phillips (1825-1908), married James Munroe Spencer in 1855 and went with him to Alabama.
+Charles Phillips's sister, Cornelia Phillips (1825-1908), married James Munroe Spencer in 1855 and went with him to Alabama.
 At his death in 1861, she and her daughter Julia James "June" Spencer came back to Chapel Hill.
 During her last years, she lived in Cambridge, Mass., with her daughter and son-in-law, June and James Lee Love, and their children, Cornelia and James Spencer Love.

-Below is a genealogical chart including most Battle family members who figure prominently in the papers.
+Below is a genealogical chart including most white Battle family members who appear in the collection.
 The children of James Smith Battle and Sallie Harriet Westray Battle and of Kemp Plummer and Susan Martin Plummer are not listed in chronological order by date of birth.
 Some Plummer family information is also included.

 Plummer Family